misskey-dev/misskey-hub/src/en/appendix/assets.md

 ---
-description: 'collection of Misskey logos, icons, and other assets.'
+description: "collection of Misskey logos, icons, and other assets."
 ---

 # Assets collection

 This is a collection of Misskey logos, icons, and other assets.

 ::: tip
 These assets are free to use under the **CC BY-NC-SA** license!🎉